-History nerd that I am, I came across a letter Emma Goldman wrote to Magnus Hirschfield in 1934.
+History nerd that I am, I came across a letter Emma Goldman wrote to Magnus Hirschfeld in 1923.
 I’m not sure how I managed to miss this before, but its a gem.

-For context: Emma (n.1869 – 1940) is possibly the most famous North American anarchist.
+For context: Emma (n.1869 – 1940) is possibly the most famous north american anarchist.
 She was also a Jewish immigrant, feminist, birth control advocate, anti-war activist, prison abolitionist, supporter of free love (polyamory), labor organizer, midwife, atheist, and a damn good speaker/writer.
-She has been an inspiration to me and my favorite political thinker since I was 13.
+She has been an inspiration to me and one of my favorite political thinkers since I was 13.

 I’ve always known Emma was a supporter of homosexuality and that she saw anarchism as an ally to sexual minorities.
 In her autobiography, she recounts conversations she had with various ¨sexual inverts¨ on her 1914 speaking tour.
 Invert was a Victorian umbrella term for homo/bisexuals, transsexuals, transvestites, etc – which, at the time, were much less rigidly-defined categories, even in “Western” society.

 Their pitiful stories made the social ostracism of the invert seem more dreadful than I had ever realized before.
 To me anarchism was not a mere theory for a distant future; it was a living influence to free us from inhibitions, internal no less than external, and from the destructive barriers that separate man from man [sic].

 In earlier writing, Hirschfeld called Emma an ¨american freedom fighter¨ for her support of the rights of sexual inverts.
 So, they clearly were acquainted.

 Anyway, as a tranarchist (trans + anarchist), I was pretty excited to find this letter between them!
 In it, she begins by talking about her support for homosexual rights (emphasis in the original):